ariellouise/learn-co-sandbox/Covid_19/README.md

 # Covid19

 This is a CLI Data Gem which offers Covid-19 confirmed case rates for the states of NY, Washington, and California.
 The CLI further delves into counties for the particular state.
-This is a CLI Data Gem for Flatiron School.
+This is a CLI Data Gem for Flatiron School. ##GITCOMMIT

 ## Installation